 Validation and Exception Handling

-CST's way of handling errors occurring in the system was designed to meet three design goals:
+CST's way of handling errors occurring in the system was designed to meet three design goals:- to support automated testing

 An application's approach for managing errors can be as much an aspect of design as it is a sub-system.
 Careful consideration has been given both to where errors should and could be generated, and where they should be handled.